leamas/supybot-irccat/README.md

 - name: The name of a configuration section i. e., a value from `@sectionlist`.
-- password: As defined in the configuration section, use `@sectionshow <section name>` to display.
+- password: As defined when using `sectiondata`, see below.
+Stored passwords  are encrypted and cannot be displayed, so you need to remember these.
 - The text after the second ';' is sent verbatim to the channel(s) listed in the section.